ardiyansyah13/POAnoise-implementation/README.md

-# POAnoise: Partial Order Alignment-Based Amplicon Denoising
+# POAnoise: A Graph-based Denoising Pipeline for Amplicon Sequencing Data

 POAnoise is a graph-based denoising framework for amplicon sequencing data that combines Partial Order Alignment (POA), abundance-aware clustering, and heaviest-bundle consensus extraction to reconstruct biological sequences from noisy sequencing reads.